bnb-chain/greenfield/docs/api-sdk/grpc_rest.md

-# gRPC, REST, and Tendermint Endpoints
+# GRPC, REST, and Tendermint Endpoints

 This document presents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints.